ibm-cloud-docs/sap/sap-terraform-s4hana-ha.md

     ```
     You will be asked for the following sensitive variables as a destroy confirmation phase:
     `'IBMCLOUD_API_KEY', 'SAP_MAIN_PASSWORD' HANA_MAIN_PASSWORD, and 'HA_PASSWORD'`.

 ## Deploying SAP S/4HANA High Availability on Single zone or Multi zone with the catalog tile interface
 {: #automate-deploy-s4hana-ha-catalog-tile}
 {: ui}

 Use these steps to configure the SAP HA SZ or MZ S/4HANA on your existing VPC by using the catalog tile interface.
 The available supported S/4HANA versions are 2020, 2021, 2022, and 2023.
-For more information, see the [readme](https://cloud.ibm.com/catalog/content/content-ibm-sap-vpc-automation-s4hana-sz-ha-0f327e46-f7de-4ce5-bb19-78a779022689-global/readme/terraform/terraform/b8780183-8a8e-4341-8978-33af09603f54-global) file for recommended kits versions.
+For more information, see the [readme](https://cloud.ibm.com/catalog/content/content-ibm-sap-vpc-automation-s4hana-sz-ha-0f327e46-f7de-4ce5-bb19-78a779022689-global/readme/terraform/terraform/b8780183-8a8e-4341-8978-33af09603f54-global){: external} file for recommended kits versions.
 The scripts can take 2 - 3 hours to complete.

 1. From the {{site.data.keyword.cloud_notm}} catalog, select the SAP S/4HANA High Availability tile.
 The tile opens the Create tab for SAP HA S/4HANA.
 For more information about this deployment, see the About tab or the readme file link.
 2. On the SAP HA S/4HANA page, configure your workspace: